AmirShaikh-aprofile/Daily_Training_update/Day-11_AWS/Lambda_Function.md

 You just write your function code, set a trigger (like S3, CloudWatch, EventBridge, API Gateway, etc.), and AWS runs it automatically — only when needed.

 ## Create a Lambda function that:
-- Lists all EBS snapshots owned by your account.
+- Lists all EBS snapshots owned by my account.
-- Identifies old or unused snapshots (e.g., older than 7 or 30 days).
+- Identifies old or unused snapshots which is not attached with the volume and Ec2.
 - Deletes those snapshots automatically.
 - Logs all actions to CloudWatch Logs for auditing.